Jessica-ovabor/JessiPress/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-Jessium is a blog website built using HTML,CSS.Bootstrap,Python,SQLite,Javascript,Free frontend templates and Flask framework on visual studio code that allows you to share your thought and experience other people view about a particilar topic using the blog.
-It allows users to read other user post, create post, edit post and also delete post.
+Jessium is a website that allows users to share their thoughts and experiences on a particular topic through blog posts.
+The website is built using HTML, CSS, Bootstrap, Python, SQLite, JavaScript, Free frontend templates, and the Flask framework on Visual Studio Code.

-It provides a static home page to new user to give them a glispse of what is to be expected after signing up or registering.
+Users can read other users' posts, create their own posts, edit their own posts, and delete their own posts.
+The website provides a static home page to new users to give them a glimpse of what to expect after signing up or registering.

-Authentication is alllowed to read other users post, create, edit or delete but authentication is not allowed to view the static pages before signing up.

-This site also allows you to logout after creating a post or reading a post
+Authentication is required to read other users' posts, create, edit, or delete posts, but authentication is not allowed to view the static pages before signing up.
+Users can also logout after creating or reading a post.

-It also provides a contact section to help for user improved features or any other issues encountered while using the site
+The website also provides a contact section for users to request improved features or report any issues encountered while using the site.

-JezzyBlog is an exam project built by [Jessica-ovabor](github.com/Jessica-ovabor)
+Jessium is an exam project built by [Jessica-ovabor](github.com/Jessica-ovabor)